plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Swofford, D. L., G. J. Olsen, P. J. Waddell, and D. M. Hillis.
 1996.
 Phylogenetic inference.
 Pages 407-514 in Molecular Systematics (D. M. Hillis, C. Moritz, and B. K. Mable, eds.).
 Sinauer Associates, Sunderland, Massachusetts.
 (SOWH topology test)

-Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
+:hibiscus: Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.

 :hibiscus: Sytsma, K. J., and L. D. Gottlieb.
 1986.
 Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
 PNAS 83: 5554-5557.
 (Outgroup may be part of ingroup)